-- 7.2.3.1 To enable activities which are not dependent on soil productivityplant and animal production to be located on land which is not of high productive value. - 7.2.3.1A To identify locations for Rural Residential and Rural 3 zones for rural residential living opportunities activities in rural, coastal and peri-urban areas (as the Rural Residential Zone) that are appropriate locations for their variety of qualities and features to allow for rural lifestyle living choice and which will not adversely affect plant and animal production activities, including potential reverse sensitivity effects. - 7.2.3.1B To encourage low impact design solutions for subdivision and building development in all rural zones. - 7.2.3.1C To enable further subdivision and residential development within any existing Rural Residential Zone location where the land: - (a) is not affected by natural hazards, within and beyond the boundaries of the site, including wildfire risk, and coastal, flood, stormwater, geotechnical or earthquake hazards; and - (b) can accommodate the proposed development without adverse effects on landscape, or rural, rural residential or coastal character and amenity values and adjacent plant and animal production; and - (c) can be adequately serviced for water, wastewater, stormwater and road access and by the road network. - 7.2.3.1D To enable further subdivision and residential development to urban densities within any existing Rural Residential Zone location where the land: - (a) is in close proximity to an urban residential area and is appropriate to become part of the urban form of that settlement; and - (b) is not affected by natural hazards, within and beyond the boundaries of the site, including wildfire risk, and coastal, flood, stormwater or geotechnical hazards; and - (c) can accommodate built development without adverse effects on character and amenity values; and - (d) can be adequately serviced for water supply, wastewater, stormwater and transportation road access and by the road network. - 7.2.3.1E To minimise the potential for conflict between rural and residential activities by way of setbacks from boundaries and separation between incompatible uses. - 7.2.3.1F To discourage residential activity in rural locations outside the Rural Residential Zone and the Rural 3 Zone, on land having high productive value in the Rural 1, and Rural 2 and Rural 3 zones. - 7.2.3.1G To enable some cooperative living opportunities in the Rural 1, and Rural 2 and Rural Residential zones where: - (a) the land is held collectively, wholly or in part, by one or more persons, including by way of unit titles; and - (b) the visual effects of building on landscape and rural character and amenity values are minimised; and - (c) the potential productive value of the land is maintained in the Rural 1 and 2 zones, particularly land of high productive value; and - (d) actual and potential adverse effects on neighbouring properties are minimised; and
+- 7.2.3.1 To enable activities which are not dependent on soil productivityplant and animal production to be located on land which is not of high productive value. - 7.2.3.1A To identify locations for residential living opportunities in rural, coastal and peri-urban areas

+(as the Rural Residential Zone) that are appropriate locations for their variety of qualities and features to allow for rural lifestyle living choice. - 7.2.3.1B To encourage low impact design solutions for subdivision and building development in all rural zones. - 7.2.3.1C To enable further subdivision and residential development within any existing Rural Residential Zone location where the land: - (a) is not affected by coastal, flood, stormwater, geotechnical or earthquake hazard; and - (b) can accommodate the proposed development without adverse effects on landscape, rural, rural residential or coastal character and amenity values; and - (c) can be adequately serviced for water, wastewater, stormwater and road access.

-- (e) all standards for stormwater management and road access can be achieved; and - (f) the development does not adversely affect the road network. - 7.2.3.2 To enable sites in specific locations to be used primarily for rural industrial, tourist services or rural residential purposes (including communal living and papakainga purposes) with any farming or other rural activity being ancillary, having regard to: - (a) the productive and versatile values of the land; - (b) natural hazards; - (c) outstanding natural features and landscapes, and the coastal environment; - (d) cross-boundary effects, including any actual and potential adverse effects of existing activities on such future activities; - (e) servicing availability; - (ea) in relation to rural-industrial development, the efficient location of the activity in association with sources of plant and animal production, existing development capacity and the transportation network: - (f) the availability of specific productive natural resources, such as aggregates or other mineral sources; - (g) transport access and effects; - (h) potential for cumulative adverse effects from further land fragmentation; - (i) maintaining variety of allotment size; - (j) efficient use of the rural land resource; - (k) cultural relationship of Māori to their land. - 7.2.3.3 To use a whole-catchment approach to the management of stormwater, and to apply low impact design to address the stormwater effects and changes in drainage patterns arising from rural land development.
+- 7.2.3.1D To enable further subdivision and residential development to urban densities within any existing Rural Residential Zone location where the land: - (a) is in close proximity to an urban residential area and is appropriate to become part of the urban form of that settlement; and - (b) is not affected by coastal, flood, stormwater or geotechnical hazards; and - (c) can accommodate built development without adverse effects on character and amenity values; and - (d) can be adequately serviced for water supply, wastewater, stormwater and transportation. - 7.2.3.1E To minimise the potential for conflict between rural and residential activities by way of setbacks from boundaries and separation between incompatible uses. - 7.2.3.1F To discourage residential activity in rural locations outside the Rural Residential Zone, on land having high productive value in the Rural 1, Rural 2 and Rural 3 zones. - 7.2.3.1G To enable some cooperative living opportunities in the Rural 1 and Rural 2 zones where: - (a) the land is held collectively by one or more persons, including by way of unit titles; and - (b) the visual effects of building on landscape and rural character and amenity values are minimised; and - (c) potential productive value of the land is maintained; and - (d) actual and potential adverse effects on neighbouring properties are minimised; and - (e) all standards for stormwater management and road access can be achieved. - 7.2.3.2 To enable sites in specific locations to be used primarily for rural industrial, tourist services or rural residential purposes (including communal living and papakainga purposes) with any farming or other rural activity being ancillary, having regard to: - (a) the productive and versatile values of the land; - (b) natural hazards; - (c) outstanding natural features and landscapes, and the coastal environment; - (d) cross-boundary effects, including any actual and potential adverse effects of existing activities on such future activities; - (e) servicing availability; - (ea) in relation to rural-industrial development, the efficient location of the activity in association with sources of plant and animal production; - (f) the availability of specific productive natural resources, such as aggregates or other mineral sources; - (g) transport access and effects; - (h) potential for cumulative adverse effects from further land fragmentation; - (i) maintaining variety of allotment size; - (j) efficient use of the rural land resource; - (k) cultural relationship of Māori to their land. - 7.2.3.3 To use a whole-catchment approach to the management of stormwater, and to apply low impact design to address the stormwater effects and changes in drainage patterns arising from rural land development.